 (h) Inventories, Net

-Inventories are valued principally at the lower of cost, determined using the average cost method, or market.
+Inventories are valued principally at the lower of cost, determined using the average cost method, or net realizable value.
 Costs for raw materials and finished goods include materials, labor and production overhead.
 A summary of inventories is as follows: